osirisseye/Crowdsourcer.io-Front-End-Mockups/README.md

 ### For Junior PHP users
 3. In the installation directory you will find folder 'htdocs'.
 4. Clone/download 'Crowdsourcer.io-Front-End-Mockups' repository.
-5. Copy the repo folder into 'htdocs' directory of Xampp (default is C:\XAMPP if you just clicked your way through installation).
+5. Copy the repo folder into 'htdocs' directory of XAMPP (default is C:\XAMPP if you just clicked your way through installation).

 ### For Advance PHP users
 3. Tutorial on setting up virtual hosts to come soon.